 We’ll explore this in further detail below by considering the sustainable materials that go into creating the frame and foundation of an 75media billboard, but it’s also interesting to note that the brand uses the latest print technologies to minimise the amount of ink used when creating ads.

 This is an important consideration, as an environmentally friendly ink has not yet been produced for the mass market.
-As a result, 75media has converted its POS printing machines to utilise low VOC, water-based inks, and this represents a proactive solution to one of the main challenges facing paper billboards.
+As a result, 75media has converted its POS printing machines to utilise low VOC, water-based inks, and this represents a proactive solution to one of the main challenges facing classic billboards.

-One of the biggest challenges facing both digital and paper billboard suppliers in the modern age is the delivery of supplies and finished units to specific locations.
+One of the biggest challenges facing both digital and classic billboard suppliers in the modern age is the delivery of supplies and finished units to specific locations.
 Fortunately, 75media has also moved to tackle this issue, by optimising the efficiency of its routes to maximise accuracy and minimise the amount of vehicles on the road through multi-drop deliveries.

 By rolling our products into recycled grade tubes and creating tightly packed consignments, we have moved to reduce carbon footprint further without compromising on the timeliness of individual deliveries.

-These measures, along with a firm commitment to only work with suppliers that meet the business’s firmly established green credentials, have helped us to change the perception of paper billboards in the digital age.
+These measures, along with a firm commitment to only work with suppliers that meet the business’s firmly established green credentials, have helped us to change the perception of classic billboards in the digital age.

 What’s in an 75media Billboard?

 We touched earlier on how 75media use fully recyclable paper and sustainable printing techniques to uphold their environmental principles.